OpenNMT/opennmt.github.io/index.md

 Features include:

 * Simple <a href="Guide">general-purpose interface</a>, requires only source/target files.
-* Speed and memory optimizations for high-performance multi-GPU training.
+* Speed and memory optimizations for high-performance <a href="http://opennmt.net//Guide/#parallel-training">multi-GPU</a> training.
 * Includes a dependency-free C++ <a href="https://github.com/OpenNMT/CTranslate/">translator</a> for model deployment.
 * Latest <a href="http://opennmt.net//Guide/#additional-features">research</a> features to improve translation performance.
 * Pretrained <a href="Models">models</a> available for several language pairs.